c3lang/c3-web/src/content/docs/Language Rules/conversion.md

 ### Pointer conversions

-Pointer conversion between types usually need explicit casts.
+Pointer conversions between types usually need explicit casts.
-The exception is `void*` which any type may implicitly convert *to* or *from*.
+The exception is `void*`, which any type may implicitly convert *to* or *from*.
-Conversion rules from and to arrays are detailed under [arrays](/language-common/arrays/)
+Conversion rules from and to arrays are detailed under [arrays](/language-common/arrays/).

 ### Vector conversions